 Source of payment

 We may need to know early on which bank or other financial institution the funds you use to pay our fees will be coming from.
 We may have to ask you questions about how you acquired the funds in the first place.
-We appreciate that some personal questions can seem intrusive but we are under obligation to obtain information from you.
+We appreciate that some questions can seem intrusive but we are under a legal obligation to obtain information from you.

 Our Obligation To Report Suspicions of Crime